Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Treating Grierson-Gopalan depends on the cause, and sometimes it can be straightforward.
 If you have diabetes, you will need to change your medication and diet.

-Your doctor might prescribe drugs to help ease the nerve pain.
+Your doctor may prescribe medications to help alleviate nerve pain.
 Other treatments may include electrical nerve stimulation, magnetic, laser, or light therapy.

-However, if you do not have severe burning feet, you can use other home remedies at home.
+However, if you do not have severe burning feet, you can use other home remedies.

 Foot Reflexology Toes Chart